Tech stocks lead Wall Street higher as U.S. yields cool

 The release of U.S. personal consumption data on Thursday, the Fed's preferred inflation measure, will be a highlight of the economic data published this week.

-Cabot Oil & Gas Corp and Cimarex Energy Co agreed to merge to form a U.S. oil and gas producer with an enterprise value of about $17 billion, the latest deal in a sector rebounding from one of its worst downturns.
+Cabot Oil & Gas Corp (COG.N) and Cimarex Energy Co (XEC.N) agreed to merge to form a U.S. oil and gas producer with an enterprise value of about $17 billion, the latest deal in a sector rebounding from one of its worst downturns. read more

-Shares of Cabot and Cimarex fell 7.4% and 8.0%, while the broader energy index firmed 1.1% as oil prices rose 3%.
+Shares of Cabot and Cimarex fell 7.4% and 8.0%, while the broader energy index (.SPNY) firmed 1.1% as oil prices rose 3%. read more

 Advancing issues outnumbered declining ones on the NYSE by a 2.30-to-1 ratio; on Nasdaq, a 1.15-to-1 ratio favored advancers.